How Colourful Is Your Child’s Life?

 The colour red, which is a favourite with many children including my P, is a warm and stimulating colour.
 It increases enthusiasm, creativity, kicks in energy and encourages action and confidence.
 I have a dash of red in P’s room to tickle his creativity and get him energised for learning.
 The flip side is that too much of red stimulates hyperactivity and irritability.
 Needless to explain why people see red when they are angry!

 Blue is a soothing colour known for its cooling property.
 It induces a sense of calm and serenity in the child.
 Mentally, it aids the intuitive power of the brain.
-It is also said that having a little blue in the child’s http://premier-pharmacy.com/product/amoxicillin/ room, like a blue night lamp or sky themed ceiling or simple blue P.Js, will help wind down the child and induce him to restful sleep sans nightmares.
+It is also said that having a little blue in the child’s room, like a blue night lamp or sky themed ceiling or simple blue P.Js, will help wind down the child and induce him to restful sleep sans nightmares (https://rosarydental.com/ativan-online/).

 Yellow is a known happy colour.
 It triggers the happy and sunny hormones in our body hence promoting well-being and happiness in the child’s life.
 Yellow also activates memory, intellect and encourages communication.
 Having a yellow pencil, book or t-shirt while studying, goes a long way in making learning a happy and communicative experience.
 If you have a reluctant communicator, introduce him to the colour yellow!